shinyvision/vimfony/README.md

     <img src="https://raw.githubusercontent.com/shinyvision/vimfony/main/.github/assets/vimfony_sm.png" alt="Vimfony Logo">
 </p>

-This is a language server that adds some useful jumps for Symfony projects.
+This is a language server that adds Symfony integration in Neovim.

 It uses your go-to definition keymapping (`gd` for most vimmers)

-I have made this tool because I use [Sylius](https://github.com/Sylius/Sylius) a lot, which works with twig hooks and the amount of twig files can get overwhelming.
-Also, PhpStorm has a Symfony plugin, so us NeoVim users should also have some nice things...

 If you find a bug or want a feature, you can create an issue or a PR.
 I’ll probably take a look at it, but no promises.
 If you do create a PR, then please don’t try to implement a PHP parser, because all Go libraries I’ve found seem to be abandoned.
 For now, we’ll just simply stream files and rely on string matching to get the work done, and it works pretty reliable so far.